Written by: Danny Belton - Head of Lending

 Joint tenants

-Joint tenancy is a situation in which you both have equal ownership of the house and if one of you should pass away, that person’s shares will automatically pass onto you.
+Joint tenancy is where you both have equal ownership of the house and if one of you should pass away, that person’s shares will automatically pass onto you.
 Being joint tenants also makes it easier to sell the property in the future, as it eliminates the possibility of parties not agreeing to the sale.

 What if my lender doesn’t want to add my partner to my mortgage?

 Adding your partner's name to your mortgage through remortgaging offers potential benefits like joint ownership and improved borrowing power.
-However, it's like a whole new application, with joint credit checks and potentially higher rates if their credit score is lower.
-Weigh the financial implications and legal considerations carefully before diving in.
+However, it will involve a whole new application, with joint credit checks and potentially higher interest rates if their credit score is lower.
+Weigh up the financial implications and legal considerations carefully before diving in.

 What other options are out there?